BRITE-REU/programming-workshops/source/workshops/05_visualization/workshop.rst

 differentially expressed genes for each of the analysis performed before.

+**Requirements**
-**Requirements** - Implement the skeleton function below - Z normalize gene values - Use a diverging and perceptually uniform colormap - Generate plots for each of the DE results above
+1. Implement the skeleton function below.

+2. Z normalize gene values.

+3. Use a diverging and perceptually uniform colormap.

+4. Generate plots for each of the DE results above.

 **Hint**: Look over all the options for `sns.clustermap() <https://seaborn.pydata.org/generated/seaborn.clustermap.html>`__.